This recipe for fermented jalapeño peppers is not only packed with slightly spicy flavor, but it is also loaded the added gut health benefits.

 - 6 cloves of garlic

-- Add salt and enough water to cover and give it a gentle shake.
+Add salt and enough water to cover, add a lid and give it a gentle shake.

-- Place your weight on top of your ferments.
-It is very important to keep your ferments below the brine.
-I really like the glass weight that is included in the fermentools kit.
+Place your weight on top of your ferments.
+It is really important to keep your fermented food below the bring.
+I like the glass weight that is included in this kit.

-- Allow to ferment for 3-5 days at room temperature.
+Allow to ferment for about 4-5 days at room temperature.

-- Once finished fermenting, use a refrigerator safe lid and move to cold storage.
+Once the fermenting process is finished, use a refrigerator safe lid and move to cold storage.
+These lids are great!